-Don't empty your wallet on big-ticket items You may be itching to turn your new house into a castle, try to stay away from major purchases like appliances, electronics, or furniture.
+Don't overspend on big-ticket items Although you will be dreaming of ways to turn your new house into a castle, try to stay away from major purchases like appliances, electronics, or furniture.
 We also recommend that you avoid vacations and vehicle purchases until the closing of your loan.
 Financing new furniture with a store card or a bank credit card could put your credit worthiness at risk when you need it the most.
 It's also a red flag to make those large purchases with cash.
 Lenders are looking at your cash on hand when considering your loan.

-Don't get a new career.
-Consistency in your work history is a positive thing to lenders.
-Getting a new career before you start the application process for a mortgage may not affect your approval at all.
-But in some cases, getting a new career during the mortgage application process could raise concern and affect your application.
+Don't get a new job.
+Consistency in your work history is a good thing to banks and other lenders.
+Getting a new career before you start the application process for a mortgage loan may not compromise your approval at all.
+However, finding a new career during your approval process may affect whether or not you are approved.

 Don't give your FSBO (for sale by owner) seller a "good faith" deposit, delivered to his door.
-As a rule, your good faith deposit belongs to you, not to the seller until the deal closes.
-Some sellers might not know that this good faith money should go toward your expenses at closing.
-A neutral party, like an attorney can hold onto your funds, or you may place them temporarily into a trust account until closing.
-Should your sale fall through, your purchase agreement should dictate where your earnest money should go.
+As a rule, your good faith deposit belongs to you, not to the seller up until the deal closes.
+Some sellers might not know that any earnest money must go toward your expenses at closing.
+An attorney or other type of neutral party can hang onto your earnest money, or you may put it temporarily into a trust account until closing.
+If your transaction fails, your contract with the seller should dictate where the good faith funds should go.

 Got a Question?